 Restaurants in Riyadh also don’t serve pork or alcohol – ‘cocktails’ are in fact juice mixes and ‘Saudi Champagne’ is like sangria with carbonated water or lemonade but without wine.

 Wherever they eat, expats should use their discretion, follow the cues of other diners and go with what seems appropriate for the establishment.

 Tahlia Street is known for its fine dining and affordable eateries alike, with even American chain restaurants appearing on either side of the avenue.
 For expats who want a five-star experience, many of Riyadh’s hotels have excellent options and some have done away with gender-segregated sections.

 Sports and outdoor activities in Riyadh

-Sports enthusiasts can catch a football game at the King Fahd International Stadium or one of the local sports bars.
+Sports enthusiasts can catch an Al-Nassr FC football game and marvel at world-class Cristiano Ronaldo's skills at the King Fahd International Stadium or one of the local sports bars.

 Are you an expat living in Riyadh?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Riyadh.
 Please contact us if you'd like to contribute.

 Cigna Global Health Insurance - 10% off any plans bought in November and December 2023

 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
 Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.